Harrysibbenga/Online_cookbook/README.md

 * To take the filter to the next level would be to filter and only find results that match both or all queries selected but i found this difficult unless i used text indexing which i had used on the recipe search but found it hard to implement on other searches at the same time.
 * filter search lookes for any recipes that have the chosen fields and displays them.
+* test was done manually to make sure that what ever was filtered through displayed.

 ## Credits